FinnWBiggs/MCUBoot_ExFat/README.md

 | Partitioning      | pm_static.yml                         |

 ## New, more minimal method to crash the code

+NOTE: I have added one more prj.conf option -- REAL_MAIN

+Setting REAL_MAIN to yes compiles the project with the main from the mass sample.
+Setting REAL_MAIN to no compiles the project with a stub main.

 In prj.conf, enable partition manager via